asyncgui/asynckivy/sphinx/notes.rst

 - ``anim_with_xxx``

 An alternative is to avoid using an async generator by copying and pasting the internal logic of these functions.
-For example, suppose you're using ``anim_with_et``, and the code around it doesn't behave as expected:
+For example, suppose you're using ``anim_with_et``, and the code around it doesn't behave as expected for some reason:

 .. code-block::